josemarroquintoledo/superscanner-software-s3/README.md

 > **Note:** These Jupyter modules has been tested in machinas that run the 64-bit version of [**KDE neon User Edition 5.12**](http://neon.kde.org/) based on [**Ubuntu 16.04.1 LTS**](https://wiki.ubuntu.com/XenialXerus/ReleaseNotes?_ga=1.19022523.2089693014.1474004057).

 S3 is written in Python 3.
-Some modules can be executed from notebooks [Jupyter](http://jupyter.org), as scripts in [Blender](https://www.blender.org) or both.
+Some modules can be executed from [Jupyter](http://jupyter.org) notebooks, as scripts in [Blender](https://www.blender.org) or both.

 ### Common